Introduction to Continuous Integration with Xamarin

 There is an extensive ecosystem of commercial and open-source tools designed to support CI.
 This section explains a few of the most common ones.

-Visual Studio Team Services (VSTS) and Team Foundation Server (TFS) are Microsoft's collaborative tools for continuous integration build services, task tracking, agile planning and reporting tools, and version control.
-With version control, VSTS and TFS can work with its own system (Team Foundation Version Control or TFVC) or with projects hosted on GitHub.
+Azure DevOps and Team Foundation Server (TFS) are Microsoft's collaborative tools for continuous integration build services, task tracking, agile planning and reporting tools, and version control.
+With version control, Azure DevOps and TFS can work with its own system (Team Foundation Version Control or TFVC) or with projects hosted on GitHub.

-- Visual Studio Team Services provides services via the cloud.
-It's primary advantage is that it requires no dedicated hardware or infrastructure and can be accessed from anywhere through web browsers and through popular development tools such as Visual Studio, making it appealing for teams that are geographically distributed.
+- Azure DevOps provides services via the cloud.
+Its primary advantage is that it requires no dedicated hardware or infrastructure and can be accessed from anywhere through web browsers and through popular development tools such as Visual Studio, making it appealing for teams that are geographically distributed.
 It is free for teams of five developers or less, after which additional licenses can be purchased to accommodate a growing team.

 - TFS is designed for on-premises Windows servers and accessed through a local network or a VPN connection to that network.
 Its primary advantage is that you fully control the configuration of the build servers and can install whatever additional software or services are needed.
 TFS has a free entry-level Express edition for small teams.

-Both TFS and VSTS are tightly integrated with Visual Studio and allow developers to perform many version control and CI tasks from within the comfort of a single IDE.
+Both TFS and Azure DevOps are tightly integrated with Visual Studio and allow developers to perform many version control and CI tasks from within the comfort of a single IDE.
 The Team Explorer Everywhere plugin for Eclipse (see below) is also available.
-Visual Studio for Mac does not offer any support for TFS or VSTS.
+Visual Studio for Mac has a preview of TFVC available.

-Visual Studio Team Service's build system has direct support for Xamarin projects, within which you create a build definition for each platform you wish to target (Android, iOS, and Windows).
+Azure DevOps Pipelines has direct support for Xamarin projects, within which you create a build definition for each platform you wish to target (Android, iOS, and Windows).
 The appropriate Xamarin license is needed for each build definition.
-It's also possible to connect a local, Xamarin-capable TFS build server to Visual Studio Team Services for this purpose.
-With this setup, builds that are queued to VSTS will be delegated to the local server.
-For details, refer to Deploy and configure a build server.
+It's also possible to connect a local, Xamarin-capable TFS build server to Azure DevOps for this purpose.
+With this setup, builds that are queued to Azure DevOps will be delegated to the local server.
+For details, refer to Build and release agents.
 Alternately, you can use another build tool such as Jenkins or Team City.

-A complete summary of all Application Lifecycle Management (ALM) features of Visual Studio, Visual Studio Team Services, and Team Foundation Server, see Application Lifecycle Management with Xamarin Apps on MSDN.
+A complete summary of all Application Lifecycle Management (ALM) features of Visual Studio, Azure DevOps, and Team Foundation Server, see DevOps with Xamarin Apps.

 Team Explorer Everywhere

-Team Explorer Everywhere brings the power of Team Foundation Server and Visual Studio Team Services to teams developing outside of Visual Studio.
+Team Explorer Everywhere brings the power of Team Foundation Server and Azure DevOps to teams developing outside of Visual Studio.
 It allows developers to connect to team projects on premises or in the cloud from Eclipse or the cross-platform command line client for OS X and Linux.
 Team Explorer Everywhere provides full access to version control (including Git), work items, and build capabilities for non-Windows platforms.

 Git is a popular open source version control solution that was originally developed to manage the source code for the Linux kernel.
 It is a very fast, flexible system that is popular with software projects of all sizes.
 It easily scales from single developers with poor Internet access to large teams that span the globe.
 Git also makes branching very easy, which in turn can encourage parallel streams of development with minimal risk.

-Visual Studio 2015 and Visual Studio for Mac provide native support for Git; for older versions, Microsoft provides a downloadable extension for Git.
-As noted above, Visual Studio Team Services and TFS can use Git for version control instead of TFVC.
+Current versions of Visual Studio for Windows and Mac provide native support for Git.
+Microsoft provides a downloadable extension for Git for older versions of Visual Studio.
+As noted above, Azure DevOps and TFS can use Git for version control instead of TFVC.

 Subversion (SVN) is a popular, open source version control system that has been in use since 2000.
 SVN runs on all modern versions of OS X, Windows, FreeBSD, Linux, and Unix.
 Visual Studio for Mac has native support for SVN.
 There are third party extensions that bring SVN support to Visual Studio.